 Diana an independent woman, busy getting her career in the way she want it to be, and that is UP.
 One day, during a great lunch get together with friends, she suddenly busted out in tears.
 Our strong, independent, career tiger busted out in tears in front of us and everybody was literary shocked.

 Diana got herself together very quickly and started to revile the reason why she broke down.
 Things where not so great at work and she felt she was always been put down.
 When she had a good idea, saving the company money her manager would present it to the management like his idea, taking all the credit.
-Her manager turned out to be very aggressive and even a bully.
+Her manager turned out to be a bully.
 Screaming at her, putting her down, making her feel like she didn’t bring any value to the company.
-Then after a day he would be nice, complementing like he was her friend.
+Then after a day he would be complementing like he was her friend.

 I heard her story and a few things came to mind.

 ONE: Diana gave and never took.
 She gave all her energy, enthusiasm in her work and never took something in return.
 Where she should have taken the credit for her work she gave it away.